ng-Classic/ng-classic/aio/content/guide/pipes.md

 ### Detecting impure changes within composite objects

 To execute a custom pipe after a change *within* a composite object, such as a change to an element of an array, you need to define your pipe as `impure` to detect impure changes.
-Angular Classicexecutes an impure pipe every time it detects a change with every keystroke or mouse movement.
+Angular Classic executes an impure pipe every time it detects a change with every keystroke or mouse movement.

 <div class="alert is-important">